Fact Sheets

 Predatory Lending

 The 2022 Indiana General Assembly has proposed SB 352 Supervised consumer loans.
-(Click image to enlarge.)
-The following describe the details of the current/Senate passed bill:
+This factsheet summarizes the Senate passed bill.
+This bill ultimately failed to progress in the House.

 JANUARY 2022